Special Education - Transition Spec

 - submit a letter documenting a minimum of one year of successful teaching experience

-- provide Three completed departmental recommendation forms from professional references that address the candidate's disposition for advanced study
+- provide two professional references that address the candidate's disposition for advanced study

-- provide a photocopy of current teaching certificates
+- provide a screenshot of current teaching license and endorsements

 Mail letter of recommendation to: